-Cilia and flagella are cell organelles that are structurally similar but different in the length and functions.
-Cilia are present in organisms such as paramecium while flagella can be found in bacteria and sperm cells.
-Cilia are shorter and numerous than flagella.
+Cilia and flagella are cell organelles that are structurally similar but different in length and function.
+Cilia are present in organisms such as paramecium, while flagella can be found in bacteria and sperm cells.
+Cilia are shorter and more numerous than flagella.

 Let us have a look at the important difference between cilia and flagella.

 Also Read: What are Cilia